 Alberta's Climate Leadership Plan also seeks to reduce methane emissions in the oil and gas industry by 45% by 2025.
 The provincial government has indicated that this target will be achieved primarily through emissions standards and reporting.
-The provincial government is in the process of developing draft methane regulations, which are expected to be released in 2018.
+Alberta released a draft of the proposed methane regulations in April 2018.
+The proposed regulations would restrict the emission of methane through measures such as a reduction in the permitted amount of vented methane and the addition of mandatory annual inspections.
+Feedback on the proposed regulations closed in May 2018; however, no further action on this matter has been taken as of the date hereof.

 Finally, Alberta has joined interprovincial alliances to further climate change initiatives.
 On May 26, 2016, Alberta's Climate Change and Emissions Management Fund and Ontario Centres of Excellence signed a memorandum of understanding ("MOU") to accelerate the development of clean technology initiatives.
 This alliance is aimed at helping both provinces reduce GHG emissions and shift to a lower-carbon economy.
-Alberta and Manitoba also signed an MOU in January 2016, which included a commitment to share information and develop measures relating to energy conservation, renewable energy development and GHG reduction policies.
+Alberta and Manitoba also signed a MOU in January 2016, which included a commitment to share information and develop measures relating to energy conservation, renewable energy development and GHG reduction policies.